junechen7414/javaGame/README.md

 # javaGame
 Warrior vs Mage

-package in these files are somehow broke
+package in these files are somehow broken